Policy & Procedures

 Any individual or group that books a trip on the Gypsy Blood is responsible for the FULL COST of the trip upon reservation.
 Any no-show at the dock will be charged full fare, regardless of any change in destination.

-Anyone who is their own weatherman and decides not to show; will be charged full fare.
+Anyone who is their own weatherman and decides not to show will be charged full fare.
 The boat will leave the dock promptly.
-Please arrive at least 30 minutes early to load your gear.
+Please arrive at least 30 minutes early prior to departure to load your gear.

 Food & Accommodations